Secrets of Rockefeller Center at Christmas

 Rockefeller Center is home to a lauded collection of Art Deco sculptures and motifs.
 The largest and perhaps the most recognized sculpture is the heroic-sized bronze statue of Atlas supporting the earth on his shoulders.

-Atlas is found at the main entrance forecourt of 630 Fifth Avenue, New York, NY 10111.
+Atlas is found at the main entrance forecourt of 630 Fifth Avenue.

 The elegant bronze sculpture of Prometheus is surrounded by a cascade of water in Rockefeller Plaza.
 In the winter, Prometheus serves as the golden support of the towering Christmas tree.